AbAeterno8445/passive-skill-trees-DEV/docs/sidereal-update.md

 ### **New feature: Menu Tabber**

 - You may have noticed a trend where new menus or trees are accessed by pressing Allocate on their respective nodes.
-Pressing TAB now opens a small selection menu that allows you to quickly go to a particular tree or menu if you have unlocked it.
+Pressing TAB (or Restart on controller) now opens a small selection menu that allows you to quickly go to a particular tree or menu if you have unlocked it.
+- Bear in mind you first need to unlock the associated nodes, and some of them may be per-character.